 - Submitting a claim that falsely certifies that the contractor has complied with procurement law, contract terms, or procurement regulations

-In addition to a share of the recovery, the Relator, the statutory guidelines provide for whistleblowers to recover Qui Tam lawsuit attorneys fees, costs, and expenses.
+In addition to a share of the recovery, the Relator, the statutory guidelines provide for whistleblowers to recover Qui Tam attorneys fees, costs, and expenses.
 It is the whistleblower that can request fees under the False Claims Act.
 It is the Whistleblower that has the right to request attorney fees.
 A government contracting firm can end up paying out quite a bit of settlement costs.
 Regardless of if your company and the agency (DOJ) settle the case, you may still have to deal with the attorney fee and negotiations.
 If a qui tam lawsuit is not successful, the relator’s attorneys get no legal fees.

 Call the False Claims Act Qui Tam Defense Attorneys at Watson & Associates, LLC

-If you are involved in a False Claims or procurement fraud lawsuit or Federal Government contract fraud investigation, call Watson & Associates, LLC’s False Claims Act Qui Tam Defense lawyers.
+If you are involved in a federal false claims act qui tam litigation lawsuit or Federal Government contract fraud investigation, call Watson & Associates, LLC’s Federal False Claims Act and Qui Tam defense litigation lawyers.
 We offer a free and confidential consultation.
 Call us Toll-Free at 1.866.601.5518.